-High expectations were soon dropped when I discovered the room I actually booked was not the room I got, despite paying the same price for it, and having mentioned this to reception after seeing my room, it was not the problem of the hotel, but rather the booking agent (booking.com) who incorrectly sells the room (apparently).
+High expectations were soon dropped when I discovered the room I actually booked was not the room I got, despite paying the same price for it and having mentioned this to the reception after seeing my room, it was not the problem of the hotel, but rather the booking agent who incorrectly sells the room (apparently).

 Check-in was messy, despite having reservations and being picked up at the train station they processed those just off the street/walk-ins first (perhaps giving away my reserved room in the process), quoting the same price to all, which made me wonder how fair this process actually was.

-I felt bitter but the room was actually decent enough to enjoy, with an outdoor balcony overlooking the alley below, small bathroom but nice hot shower, and very cosy bed.
-Breakfasts starts at 5am with check-out at 9am, though I think breakfast should be served sooner, as the queue for the buses up to Machu Picchu are already long at 5am.
+I felt bitter but the room was actually decent enough to enjoy, with an outdoor balcony overlooking the valley below, small bathroom but a nice hot shower, and a very cosy bed.
+Breakfasts start at 5 am with check-out at 9 am, though I think breakfast should be served sooner, as the queue for the buses up to Machu Picchu are already long at 5 am.

 Wifi worked, it was clean, good size bedroom, comfy beds and outdoor space, it served its purpose for what most people will spend in Aquas Calientes, one night only.